Colonial America: European settlement 1560 – 1815

 When I've finished, what course can I do next?

-This course will be followed by HAH09 Slavery and the Civil War: The United States from 1815 to 1865.
-Please also look at our other history courses on the US and South America in this section.
+Please explore our other history courses on the US and South America in this section.

 Dafydd Townley is a lecturer in American History at the University of Reading where he teaches courses to undergraduates and graduates on the FBI, protest groups in 1960s America, and race and ethnicity in the United States, as well as broad survey modules on US history.
 His research interests include American national security policy, the US intelligence community, cybersecurity policy, US grand strategy and US domestic counterintelligence operations.
 His research has been supported by University of Oxford’s Rothermere American Institute, Columbia University, the Gerald R. Ford Presidential Foundation, the Institute for Historical Research and the Royal Historical Society.
 His work has been published in History, the Journal of Intelligence History and his monograph, The Year of Intelligence in the United States: Public Opinion, National Security and the 1975 Church Committee will be published by Palgrave Macmillan in June, 2021.
 His current research focuses on the long-term development of US cybersecurity policy.